PavanAditya/Internationalisation-trial/README.md

 ## Adding internationalisation to our project

-- Enter the ng i18n command for adding internationalisation feature to our project
+- Enter the `ng i18n` command for adding internationalisation feature to our project
-- copy the auto generated html code in messages.xlf file and paste it in src/locale/messages.*required language*.xlf file (if not existing create)
+- copy the auto generated html code in messages.xlf file and paste it in `src/locale/messages.*required language*.xlf` file (if not existing create)
-- inside the .xlf file add your target text under the <source> tag inside <target></> tag
+- inside the .xlf file add your target text under the `<source>` tag inside `<target></>` tag

 ## Merge AOT with i18n for Internationalisation

 after applying these changes https://angular.io/guide/i18n#merge-with-the-aot-compiler

-Use this command for serving it: ng serve --configuration=fr
+For serving the project use `ng serve -o --configuration=fr`